- We believe that communities prosper through preservation and renewal of their historic sites.

 Donald recently retired from his career as a lawyer in the Bay Area, where he specialized in rent control and landlord-tenant law.
 Growing up overseas, he caught the travel bug early and plans to spend much of his retirement seeing the world.
 He first became involved with RWI in 2007.

-Gretchen is CEO and founder of Asia City Media Group, the region’s leading city lifestyle media company.
-She has lived in Asia since 1989, opening ACMG offices in Hong Kong, Singapore and Bangkok, and overseeing operations in Shanghai and Kuala Lumpur.
-Currently based in Bangkok, Gretchen travels frequently in Asia, and enjoys biking and trekking in the Himalayas.
-Before joining the board, Gretchen volunteered on RWI programs in Mongolia and Nepal.
-She is currently pursuing a MA in Historic Preservation Planning at Cornell University.
+Gretchen is a founder and former CEO of Asia City Media Group, the region’s leading city lifestyle media company.
+She moved to Asia in 1989, opening ACMG offices in Hong Kong, Singapore and Bangkok, and overseeing operations in Shanghai and Kuala Lumpur.
+Gretchen travels frequently throughout Asia, and loves every minute of it, from biking and trekking in the Himalayas to wining and dining in the region’s vibrant cities.
+Before joining the board, she volunteered on RWI programs in Mongolia and Nepal.
+She is currently pursuing an MA in Historic Preservation Planning and an MPS in Global Development at Cornell University.

 Leslie is a heritage conservationist, based in Baltimore, Maryland.
 She holds an MA in historic preservation from Goucher College, a BA in Art from Brown University, and a second MA in Conflict Resolution from Antioch University.
 Originally from Boston, she lived in France for a year and a half studying Gothic architecture and for a summer, took part in a university-sponsored community development project in Mexico.
 Since then, Leslie has spent nearly thirty years living in Africa (Benin, Madagascar, and Ethiopia) and traveling extensively in Africa and Europe.
 Over the past three years, she has assisted with the establishment of the Master of Science in Heritage Conservation at the Ethiopian Institute of Architecture, Building Construction and City Development, Addis Ababa University.
 As a board member, her goal is to promote student involvement in RWI programs.